Minneapolis police chief says all four officers involved in George Floyd’s death bear responsibility

-In an emotional response to George Floyd’s family Sunday night, the Minneapolis police chief says in his mind, all four officers involved in the black man’s killing bear the same responsibility.
+(CNN) — In an emotional response to George Floyd’s family Sunday night, the Minneapolis police chief said in his mind, all four officers involved in the black man’s killing bear the same responsibility.

-“Mr. Floyd died in our hands and so I see that as being complicit,” Chief Medaria Arradondo told CNN’s Sara Sidner.
+“Mr. Floyd died in our hands and so I see that as being complicit,” Chief Medaria Arradondo said.
 “Silence and inaction, you’re complicit.
 If there was one solitary voice that would have intervened … that’s what I would have hoped for.”

 But no one intervened Monday evening as 46-year-old Floyd begged for his life while ex-Minneapolis officer Derek Chauvin remained kneeling on his neck for nearly nine minutes.
 Floyd’s death sparked protests across the country, with thousands echoing some of the man’s final words, “I can’t breathe.”
 Some of those demonstrations were peaceful, while others ended in flames, widespread looting, damages and hundreds of arrests as well as injuries.